SAP-archive/smp-mobiliser-template/README.md

 ### Web-UI

+There were no changes to the portal.war for PL01, so follow the same procedure as for an unpatched SP08.

-If the mobiliser portal feature is active your SMP, you'll find the portal WAR file in $SMP_HOME/pickup.
+If the mobiliser portal feature is active your SMP, you'll find the portal WAR file in $SMP\_HOME/pickup.
 You can also extract the WAR file from the portal feature without activating it.
 This can be done like this:

         jar xf $SMP_HOME/p2/com.sap.mobile.platform.server.repository/binary/com.sap.mobile.platform.server.build.feature.mobiliser.web.portal_root_* pickup/portal.war && mv pickup/portal.war . && rm -r pickup